OlhaMaslova/A-Data-Story-on-What-Affected-the-Emotional-Well-being-of-Americans-in-2020-/doc/README.md

-# ADS Project 1:  R Notebook on the Presidential Elections in the US
+# ADS Project 1:  What Affected Our Emotional Well-being in 2020?
+Did It Vary for Different Social Groups?

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the report files.